Enterprise-CMCS/macpro-mdct-qmr/README.md

 1. No Capital letters or special characters other than `-`
 1. No Spaces
 1. Keep the name under 30 characters

+## Create New Branches and PRs for Tests

+When writing Cypress tests for an existing branch, create a new branch and write the tests there.
+For example, if the branch that needs tests is called oy2-1234, create a new branch called oy2-1234test.

+When the tests have been written, create a new PR for oy2-1234test and set its base to oy2-1234.
+Submit this PR for review.

 ## Pull Requests